Effective Simulation of Quantum Entanglement Based on A Single-photon Field Modulated with Pseudorandom Phase Sequences

-Now we first discuss the correlation analysis of the classical simulation of quantum entanglement and demonstrate the nonlocal correlation with Bell's inequality and equality criterion.
-As a contrast, we first study the product state of two classical fields expressed as Eq. (\ref{eq1}), which corresponds to no entanglement in quantum mechanics.
+Now we first discuss the correlation analysis of the effective simulation of quantum entanglement and demonstrate the nonlocal correlation with Bell's inequality and equality criterion.
+As a contrast, we first study the product state of two states expressed as Eq. (\ref{eq1}), which corresponds to no entanglement in quantum mechanics.
 In order to perform the correlation analysis, we need an orthogonal projection measurement.
-The result of projection measurement on $\left\vert \psi \right) $ can be obtained
+The result of projection measurement on $\left\vert \psi \right\rangle $ can be obtained

 For convenience, the superposition coefficients $\alpha ,\beta $ are given by $1/\sqrt{2}$, we obtain $\overline{P}\left( \theta \right) =\cos \left( \theta \right) $.
-By using the projection measurement, we propose a correlation analysis scheme in which the projection measurement of the basis $\left\vert \pm \right) =\left\vert 0\right) \pm \left\vert 1\right) $ is performed on each of the fields, as shown in Fig. \ref{fig1}. $\overline{P} \left( \theta _{a},k\right) =\cos \theta _{a}$ and $\overline{P}\left( \theta _{b},k\right) =\cos \theta _{b}$ are the measurement results in the $ k $th sequence unit for the fields $\left\vert \psi _{a}\right) $ and $ \left\vert \psi _{b}\right) $, respectively.
-The PPSs of $\lambda ^{\left( a\right) }$ and $\lambda ^{\left( b\right) }$ do not affect the measurement results because they only contribute to the total phases.
+By using the projection measurement, we propose a correlation analysis scheme in which the projection measurement of the basis $\left\vert \pm \right\rangle =\left\vert 0\right\rangle \pm \left\vert 1\right\rangle $ is performed on each of the fields, as shown in Fig. 1. $ \overline{P}\left( \theta _{a},k\right) =\cos \theta _{a}$ and $\overline{P} \left( \theta _{b},k\right) =\cos \theta _{b}$ are the measurement results in the $k$th sequence unit for the fields $\left\vert \psi _{a}\right\rangle $ and $\left\vert \psi _{b}\right\rangle $, respectively.
+The PPSs of $ \lambda ^{\left( a\right) }$ and $\lambda ^{\left( b\right) }$ do not affect the measurement results because they only contribute to the total phases.
 We can easily obtain the correlation function $E\left( \theta _{a},\theta _{b}\right) =\cos \theta _{a}\cos \theta _{b}$, which is similar to the case of quantum product state.